-The county seat of Hardin County, KY, is Elizabethtown, which was originally named Severn's Valley Settlement for early explorer John Severns.
-The name of the town was changed to Elizabethtown in 1797 for Elizabeth Hynes; her husband, Andrew Hynes, had provided the land for the county buildings.
+The county seat of Hardin County, KY is Elizabethtown, which was originally named Severn's Valley Settlement for early explorer John Severns.
+The name was changed to Elizabethtown in 1797 for Elizabeth Hynes; her husband Andrew Hynes had provided the land for the county buildings.

 The 1800 county population was 3,653, according to the Second Census of Kentucky: 3,317 whites, 325 enslaved, 11 free coloreds.
 The population increased to 12,660 by 1860, according to the U.S. Federal Census, not including the enslaved.
 Below are the number of slave holders, enslaved, free Blacks, and Mulattoes for 1850-1870.

 - 1,993 Black slaves